Close

 opens in a new windowGirl at the Grave by Teri Bailey Black

-Placeholder of -12 A mother hanged for murder.
+opens in a new windowPoster Placeholder of - 8 A mother hanged for murder.
 A daughter left to pick up the pieces of their crumbling estate.
 Can she clear her family’s name if it means facing her own dark past?

 Debut author Teri Bailey Black unearths the long-buried secrets of a small New England town in this richly atmospheric Gothic tale of murder, guilt, redemption, and finding love where least expected.